 A little rust is nothing to worry about.
 Just use a griddle scraper to remove as much as you can, and then cook some bacon on the spot that’s lost the seasoning.

 If the rust is extensive, it may be time to re-season the griddle.
+We typically have to scrape down and re-season once a season (usually after the wet rainy winter.)

 MUST-HAVE griddle accessories for beginners

 Having the right tools makes griddling so much easier!
 If you are new to griddles you’ll want to get these tools ASAP and it’ll make your griddle life way more enjoyable.
+Also, check out my whole post, Must-Have Griddle Accessories.
+It makes a great gift guide if you are looking for a present for the resident Griddler in your life.

 How to RE-SEASON your Blackstone